HorizonsEndMC/Ion/.github/README.md

 The compiled jar be `build/Ion.jar` and `build/IonCore.jar`.

+### Testing

+This repository includes a script that will set up a functioning system comprising of Ion, IonCore, and its critical dependencies.
+To use it simply ensure that Docker and Docker Compose are installed and running, and then use `testServer`.
+This script is a bash script, using it on Windows will require Windows Subsystem for Linux or Git Bash.

+Simply run `sh testServer run`, you will be able to send commands in the terminal, but they will not appear as you type.

+If the test server breaks, use `sh testServer reset` to reset it back to it's default state.

 ### Contributing
 Contributions must follow the following rules:
 1) Lines should be 120 characters long at most, this is not a strict requirement, lines *can* be longer.